Nacho114/swissdef-template/static/markdown/training/recommended_en.md

 ### Course Duration and Price

 The First Aid Level 1 IVR course comprises a minimum of 14 hours of learning.
 The educational organization is free to extend the duration of the course.
 The entire course time must be spread over at least 2 days and completed within 6 months.
-The price of the Course is CHF 3950.- plus VAT for maximum 8 participants.
+For maximum 8 participants.